nilaysanghrajka/HackerRank/30DayChallenge/Day0/README.md

 ## Languages

-These were completed in Python 3, Java, C#, Swift and JavaScript
+These were completed in
+- Python3
+- Java
+- C#
+- Swift
+- JavaScript